KARNATISAITHARUN/documentation/using-inspect-protect/protect/securing-applications.md

 ## Example of ShiftLeft Protect Monitoring

 ShiftLeft Protect detects exploits and payload, also blocks and sanitizes, vulnerabilities.
-For example, vulnerabilites and exposures in the [HelloShiftLeft sample application](../../introduction/helloshiftleft.md) can be tested with API access patterns described below and through example scripts provided in the [exploits directory](https://github.com/ShiftLeftSecurity/HelloShiftLeft/tree/master/exploits).
+For example, vulnerabilities and exposures in the [HelloShiftLeft sample application](../../introduction/helloshiftleft.md) can be tested with API access patterns described below and through example scripts provided in the [exploits directory](https://github.com/ShiftLeftSecurity/HelloShiftLeft/tree/master/exploits).

 ### Sensitive Data Leaks to Log